vdaas/vald/docs/overview/architecture.md

 17. Vald LB Gateway will forward the UUID and the vector data to the selected Vald Agents in parallel.
 Vald Agent will insert the vector and the UUID(s) in an in-memory vector queue.
 A vector queue will be committed to the graph index by a `CreateIndex` instruction which will be executed by the Vald Index Manager.
 18. If Vald Agent successfully inserts the request data, it will return success (e.g. IP address of pod) to the Vald LB Gateway.
 19. After Vald LB Gateway receives success from the selected Vald Agents, it will return IP addresses of all selected Vald Agents to the Vald Backup Gateway.
-20. Vald Backup Gateway will asynchronously send all the inserted data (vector(s), vector ID(s), UUID(s) and IP address(es)) to the Vald Compressor.
-Vald Compressor will compress the vector data asynchronously to reduce the size of the vector data.
+20. Vald Backup Gateway will asynchronously send all of the inserted data (including vector, vector ID, UUID and IP address) to the Vald Compressor.
+Vald Compressor will compress the vector data asynchronously to reduce the size of the vector data.```
 21. Vald Compressor will forward the data (compressed vector(s), vector ID(s), UUID(s) and IP address(es)) to the Vald Backup Manager.
 22. Vald Backup Manager will store all of the data to the persistent layer such as MySQL, Cassandra, etc., to prevent the data lost in Vald.
 23. Vald Backup Gateway returns success to the Vald Meta Gateway.